Getting StartedTutorialsPerformance & MetadataCreating a User-Friendly Video Player

 This will create the video below:

-The controls attribute is used to show video controls to the user.
-If the user's browser does not support video, the text Your browser does not support embedded videos! will be displayed instead.
+The controls attribute shows the user video controls.
+If the user’s browser does not support video, the text Your browser does not support embedded videos! will be displayed instead.

 There are several other attributes that can be used to configure the <video> element.
 See the MDN docs for more information on video attributes.